libb64: Base64 Encoding/Decoding Routines

 Building and Installing

 Unpack the tarball somewhere and change into the directory.
 Change into the resulting libb64-xxx directory and run make.
-The results will be 4 executable files in the src directory (see the next section, Command-line Use, for details), along with a static library.
+The results will be a static library in the src directory, and an executable file in the base64 directory.

 Command-line Use:

-For example, to encode file, run
+As an example, to encode a file, do the following:

 Programming: